Skip to main content

 • If you keep a dog, then it must be registered.

-• Registration needs to be renewed annually and must be paid by 31 July each year.
+• Registration needs to be renewed annually.

 • Puppies must be registered before they reach 3 months of age.

-Dogs can be registered at Council Offices in Westport and Reefton during normal office hours, 8.30 am - 4.30 pm Monday to Friday, or email info@bdc.govt.nz.
+Dogs can be registered at Council Offices in Westport and Reefton during office hours, 8.30 am - 4.30 pm Monday to Friday, or email info@bdc.govt.nz.

 Owners must ensure their dog receives proper care and attention.
 This means providing adequate food, water, shelter and exercise.
 Be sure to keep your dog's vaccinations and worm treatments up to date.
 Your local vet will be able to help with a schedule.